Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Classification

+We conclude that the class degeneracies in the complete, visible-only, and NIR-only samples follow an intuitive behaviour: the largest classes in terms of number of samples (\class{S}, \class{C}, and \class{M}) become more probable with decreasing observational data.
+This is in line with the established classification guideline that, when in doubt, assignment to small classes should only be done on the basis of convincing observational evidence.

-\subsubsection{Complete versus Visible-Only Sample}
+\subsubsection{Complete versus visible-only sample}

-Another way to investigate class degeneracies is the comparison of classifications resulting from samples with different wavelength-regions observed. \num{\NAsteroidsBothSamples} asteroids are present in both the complete and the visible-only datasets with a total of \num{\NSamplesBothSamples} observations.
+Another way to investigate class degeneracies is the comparison of classifications resulting from samples with different wavelength regions observed.
+There are \num{\NAsteroidsBothSamples} asteroids present in both the complete and the visible-only datasets with a total of \num{\NSamplesBothSamples} observations.
 For these asteroids, we compare the resulting classifications based on the samples in both datasets, shown in \cref{fig:complete_vs_vis}.
 Each row gives for each class in the taxonomy the fraction of asteroids classified as any class based on the visible-only dataset.
-Note that the figure does not account for the different samples sizes: there are \num{\NEVisOnly} samples classified as \class{E} in the intersection of the dataset and \num{\NSVisOnly} classified as \class{S}.
+We note that the figure does not account for the different samples sizes: there are \num{\NEVisOnly} samples classified as \class{E} in the intersection of the dataset and \num{\NSVisOnly} classified as \class{S}.
 No samples classified as \class{A}, \class{O}, and \class{X} are present in both samples.